stonepros/stone/doc/radosgw/multisite.rst

     # radosgw-admin zonegroup delete --rgw-zonegroup=default
     # radosgw-admin period update --commit

-Finally, delete the ``default`` pools in your Ceph storage cluster if they exist.
+Finally, delete the ``default`` pools in your Stone storage cluster if they exist.

 .. important:: The following step assumes a multi-site configuration using newly